Table of Contents[Hide][Show]

 Conversations with Coders is hosted by “an average guy” named Adam Wade from Hoboken, NJ.
 Adam is not a coder.
 He’s an award-winning storyteller.
 He teaches a storytelling class at NYC’s Magnet Theater and is a record-holding 20-time winner of the popular Moth StorySlam storytelling competition.

-Bloomberg demonstrated real innovation is selecting Adam to host the show.
+Bloomberg showcased true innovation by picking Adam as the show’s host.
 He’s an excellent choice to tell the company’s brand story in a relatable and authentic way.

 We don’t know how many episodes are planned for the Conversations with Coders series.
 Bloomberg employs almost 5,000 software engineers in Manhattan.
 There should be plenty of content opportunities.